momibun926/redmine_issue_evm/README.md

 Based on these data, EVM and chart are created.

 # Chart
-2 types of charts can be displayed.
 Charts are displayed using HigthChart.
 See below for license.
 It is a license that can not be used for commercial purposes. https://creativecommons.org/licenses/by-nc/3.0/

 **Main chart**

-Show PV,EV,AC with baseline.Display unclosed issues according to the baseline.
+Show PV,EV,AC with baseline.
+Display unclosed issues according to the baseline.

 **Performance chart**